 Department of Legislative Services: The Maryland Department of Legislative Services conducts independent audits of all State agencies and programs including the Medical Assistance Program.
+Medicaid and the Behavioral Health

-Medicaid and the Mental Hygiene Administration are audited on a two-year cycle.
+Administration and the Mental Hygiene Administration are are audited on a two-year cycle.